wyrzyk/java-api-design-checklist/CHECKLIST.md

 **Rationale:**

-[Simplicity](https://theamiableapi.com/2011/09/07/api-design-best-practice-keep-it-simple/).
+[Simplicity].
 Uses cases which import classes from multiple packages are more complex and harder to understand.
 Ideally, all API classes needed should come from a single package.
 Never break up API packages based on implementation needs.

 **Do this:**